mkody/EarRapeLawyer/README.md

 ## Config
 - botToken : Your bot token [(guide)](https://discordjs.guide/preparations/setting-up-a-bot-application.html)
+- earRapeBar : Level in dB to consider as ear rape
 - maxFileSize : Max file size in bytes (only discord uploads, not embeds)
-- earRapeBar : Level in dB to consider as ear rape
+- remoteMaxDuration : Max length in seconds to download and check a remote file